FieldMachine 1.0

 FieldMachine 1.0 (Interactive Meaty Master: Self Sufficiency Calculator Table)

-FieldMachine 1.0 is an interactive webtool which is used to design individual low-impact zero-carbon food/fuel production systems based on what you would like to eat, and what kind of fuel you would like to burn for heating and cooking.
+FieldMachine 1.0 is an interactive webtool designed by Paul Chaney and Kenna Hernly.
+It is used to create designs for personal low-impact zero-carbon food/fuel production systems based on what an individual likes to eat, and what kind of fuel is available for heating and cooking

-Each food choice on the FieldMachine 1.0 lists its corresponding calorific and nutrient values (set forth by the USDA Nutrient Database: http://www.nal.usda.gov/fnic/foodcomp/search/ and the United Nations Standing Committee on Nutrition).
-As each food has a given calorific value for a given weight, and an approximate yield in weight per hectare, it is a matter of simple calculation to work out how many square meters of land would be required to grow those precise volumes of each food annually.
+Each food choice on the FieldMachine 1.0 lists its corresponding calorific and nutrient values (taken from the USDA Nutrient Database: http://www.nal.usda.gov/fnic/foodcomp/search/ and the United Nations Standing Committee on Nutrition).
+As each food has a given calorific value for a given weight, and an approximate yield in weight per hectare, it is possible to calculate how many square meters of land would be required to grow those precise volumes of each food annually.
 The FieldMachine 1.0 so far contains over 400 multiplying factors and equations to provide a reliable output.
 Square meterage required to provide meat, dairy and poultry products are calculated by first determining the feed requirements of the animals, known yields of fodder and animal feed crops, and then known yields of product per animal.
 Fuel requirements are calculated using standard heat loss calculations for buildings, and known fuel efficiencies for basic agricultural operations using conventional machinery and techniques.

-You are welcome to use the webtool as a guest here.
+You can use the webtool as a guest here (opens new window).

 Images: Screen shots form the FieldMachine 1.0